TENX-S/TENX-S/README.md

 <sub> I really enjoy feature film and R&B music and I'm sort of a fan of Adele. </sub>

-<sub> I am not very good at social thing, kind of cautious with stranger.
+<sub> I am not really a social guy, kind of cautious with strangers.
 But if you are passionate about the same things as I am, then I am a talkie:). </sub>

 <sub> The book I read recently: *Computer Systems: A programmer's perspective* </sub>